Reloaded-Project/Reloaded-II/Docs/DeveloperModGuide.md

 You may now start a new project.
 ![New Project](./Images/NewProject.png)

-(If the project(s) do not show up, this is a Visual Studio 2019 bug.
-Close Visual Studio, open the Visual Studio developer command prompt and run `devenv /updateConfiguration`.)
+*(If the project(s) do not show up, this is a Visual Studio bug.
+Close Visual Studio, open the Visual Studio developer command prompt and run `devenv /updateConfiguration`.)*

 ### 2. Update Mod Configuration and Image